I am a writer living in Pennsylvania. I enjoy writing on many different topics.

 Wolterstorff (1987) discusses his pain as something that sticks with him but fades with time.
 Joy is something that he is capable of feeling alongside his pain, and he demonstrates this in his continued faith and hope for the future.
 The author describes a situation in which his son occupied such a prominent place in his heart that every day immediately following his death was almost unbearable.
 The complete eradication of the pain is not something that Wolterstorff (1987) describes as wanting.
 Instead, the continuing pain shows respect to his son and acknowledges his existence and the bond they shared.

-According to Kubler-Ross (1969) the Five Stages of grief cover a range of emotion: denial, anger, bargaining, depression, and acceptance.
+According to Kubler-Ross (1969) the five stages of grief cover a range of emotions: denial, anger, bargaining, depression, and acceptance.
 It is acceptance that Wolterstorff (1987) seems to be displaying in his most joyful moments within the narrative.
 However, the author cycles back through the other stages of grief showing his anger, denial, and depression.
 This is due to the fact that the model is a fluid one, accounting for the fact that people bounce between the different stages and revisit them in no particular order.
 Therefore, acceptance is not necessarily the end of the negative aspects of grief.
-The author is able to experience joy and acceptance along with his with grief and depression.
+The author is able to experience joy and acceptance along with his grief and depression.

 The Significance of Death in the Christian Narrative